 225 N. Canon Dr., Beverly Hills, 310.860.7800

 Who says high tea is just for grownups?
-At the Hotel Bel-Air’s Little Royals Tea, the savory side of the menu eschews adult offerings in favor of more familiar but still upscale bites like hickory-smoked turkey salad on brioche.
-Among the sweets, there is a caramelized peach tart and even swan-shaped cookies.
+At the Hotel Bel-Air’s Little Royals Tea, the savory side of the menu eschews adult offerings in favor of more familiar but still upscale bites like a gussied up grilled cheese sandwich.
+Among the sweets, there is a caramelized apple tart and even swan-shaped cookies.
 A special surprise gift is included as well.
 We don’t want to give it away, but the cookies are a good hint.
-Tea is held Fridays and Saturdays; reservations are available between 3pm and 4pm.
+Tea is held Fridays and Saturdays; reservations are available at 3pm, 3:15pm, and 3:30pm.
 The cost is $36 per child.

 701 Stone Canyon Rd., Bel-Air, 310.472.1211